• Skip to primary navigation

 • Kosher Salt: Kosher salt is lass salty than table salt and a teaspoon weighs less than other finer ground varieties.

 • Dry Active Yeast: These little dry active yeast guys require the added step of hydration, but they are fast yet controllable.
+Though they take more time than instant yeast, they produce superior rolls just like in my brioche buns.
 See substitutions for more options.

 • Sugar: There is a little bit of sugar here for flavor, caramelization of the crust and also to give the yeast an easy, readily accessible food supply to get the party started!